 Explanation: The cation is aromatic since it is composed of a cyclic, co-planar array of p orbitals containing 2 π electrons (4n + 2 when n = 0).

-Solution 2.14: Shown below are some possible solutions to ...
+Solution 2.14: Shown below are some possible solutions to problems 2.1–2.6.
+There are other reasonable solutions since certain amino acid side chains can ...